Skip to content

 How Tennis Chains Are Made

-First, we're going to add the preset chain onto the shellac.
+STEP 1: Shellac First, we're going to add the preset chain onto the shellac.
 We'll heat it up with a heat gun to ensure it's firmly attached.
-Then, we open up all those preset holes and make the lip nice and cri...
+Step 2: Setting the Stones Then, we open up all thos...

 Read more